iitggithub/iitggithub.github.io/articles/rfid-login.md

 ### Items Needed

 1. RFID Scanner such as the [https://www.adafruit.com/product/789](Adafruit PN532 NFC/RFID Controller Shield)
-2. [https://core-electronics.com.au/arduino-leonardo.html](Arduino Leonardo with Headers) (or equivalent such as Esplora, Zero, Due and MKR Family boards)
+2. [https://core-electronics.com.au/arduino-leonardo.html Arduino Leonardo with Headers] (or equivalent such as Esplora, Zero, Due and MKR Family boards)
 3. [https://core-electronics.com.au/shield-stacking-headers-for-arduino-r3-compatible.html](Stacking header pins) for Arduino
 4. [https://core-electronics.com.au/micro-usb-cable.html](Micro USB to USB A cable) (for connecting the Leonardo to the computer)